TroyHisted/jdbc-query/README.md

 ### Parameter values
 Assigning values to the parameters is done on the query object through the many _setX_ methods.
 The parameter name is the first argument followed by the value.
-If a parameter name is declared multiple times in the query, the value only needs to be set once.

 ```java
 statement.set("firstName", "john");
 ```

+Note: _If a parameter name is declared multiple times in the query, the value only needs to be set once. _

 ### RowMappers
 A row mapper defines how a single row from a result set maps to an object.
 This is basically where you